MrStarbird/LotW-Randomizer/README.md

 NOTE: There is a graphical bug that occurs currently with this option.
 The game is still playable without crashes (so far).
 Look in the Known Bugs section for details.

+5. Randomize Equipment sets

+*User can choose to randomize what items can be used by which characters.
+There are checks in place to make sure that 1 character gets a Glove, 1 character gets a Mattock/Spring Shoe or Mattock/Wing Combo, and 1 character gets a Crossbow/Wing/Keystick combo.
+The remaining 2 characters will get a combination of top-row items excluding the Glove, Mattock, and Crossbow.

+*All five characters can now use Power Knuckle, Fire Rod, Crystal, Elixir, Magic Potion, and Dragon Shield.
+One character is randomly chosen to be able to use the DragonSlayer and Crown.

+*Because of Pochi's invulnerability, I have decided to not allow him use of a Block-Moving item (would make him too powerful).
+He can possibly use any other top-row item.

 Here is what I hope to do in future releases: